About the author ⁄ CTBA

 CHRB Meeting Advisory

-From CHRB DEL MAR, Calif.
-(Nov.
-27, 2018) — The California Horse Racing Board will meet Thursday, November 29, at Del Mar Surfside Race Place beginning at 9:30 a.m.
+From CHRB ARCADIA, Calif.
+(Mar.
+23, 2019) — The California Horse Racing Board will conduct its regular monthly meeting on Thursday, March 28, at Santa Anita Race Track.
 The public is encouraged to attend.
-This is a rescheduled meeting, as announced November 19, following cancelation of the November 15 meeting.
-An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
-The Board meeting agenda and supporting package of materials are available on the website. ...
+The Board will convene the meeting at 9:30 a.m. and then quickly move into the closed session.
+The published agenda and public portion of the meeting is expected to begin at about 10:15, depending on the length of the closed session.
+An audio-only webcast of the meeting can be heard through a link on the CHRB website (webcast).
+The agenda and package of materials also are available on the website. ...

 Read More →